mcjoules/html-learning/learning-notes/Typora-notes/CSS-Basic-typora.md

 [Google Fonts](https://fonts.google.com/) is a free library of web fonts that you can use in your CSS by referencing the font's URL.

-So, let's go ahead and import and apply a Google font (note that if Google is blocked in your country, you will need to skip this challenge).

 To import a Google Font, you can copy the font's URL from the Google Fonts library and then paste it in your HTML.
-For this challenge, we'll import the `Lobster` font.
+We'll import the `Major Mono Display` font.
 To do this, copy the following code snippet and paste it into the top of your code editor (before the opening `style` element):

 ```html
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">